rclone/rclone/docs/content/overview.md

 ² SFTP supports checksums if the same login has shell access and `md5sum` or `sha1sum` as well as `echo` are in the remote's PATH.

-³ WebDAV supports hashes when used with Fastmail Files.
-Owncloud and Nextcloud only.
+³ WebDAV supports hashes when used with Fastmail Files, Owncloud and Nextcloud only.

 ⁴ WebDAV supports modtimes when used with Fastmail Files, Owncloud and Nextcloud only.